Understanding Graph Neural Networks with Generalized Geometric Scattering Transforms: The Geometric Scattering Transform

-The next theorem shows that if $\mathcal{W}$ is either of the wavelet transforms constructed in Section \ref{sec: wavelets}, then $\bU$ experiences rapid energy decay.
-Our arguments use ideas similar to the proof of Proposition 3.3 of \cite{zou:graphScatGAN2019}, with minor modifications to account for the fact that our wavelet constructions are different.
-Please see Appendix \ref{sec: proof of energy decay} for a complete proof.
+\end{remark} The next theorem shows that if $\mathcal{W}$ is either of the wavelet transforms constructed in Section \ref{sec: wavelets}, then $\bU$ experiences rapid energy decay.
+This implies that it is possible to obtain a good representation of an input signal $\mathbf{x}$ using only a few layers.
+Our arguments use ideas similar to the proof of Proposition 3.3 in \cite{zou:graphCNNScat2018}, with minor modifications to account for the fact that our wavelet constructions are different.
+Please see Section \ref{sec: proof of energy decay} for a complete proof.